Jane Phillips-Gay: Career

 In 1948, Phillips-Gay became the assistant general secretary of the GIWU and was an active participant in the Enmore strike, which resulted in workers being martyred for their involvement.
 The following year, Phillips-Gay, a recognized labor leader, became the general secretary of GIWU, with the responsibility of managing the organization.
-In 1953, she was one of the group of women of the PPP, who formed the Women’s Progressive Organisation (WPO).
+In 1953, she was one of the group of women of the PPP, who formed the Women's Progressive Organisation (WPO).
 That same year, she ran for a seat in the House of Assembly for the East Central Demerara district and successfully gained 63 percent of the sugar constituent's vote.
 Ironically, her voting base was predominantly Indo-Guyanese, while another successful politician in the race, Chandra Persaud, was elected by a predominantly Afro-Guyanese constituency.
-The election marked the first time women were allowed to vote, and Phillips-Gay, along with Janet Jagan and Jessica Burnham became the first three women elected to the parliament.
+The election marked the first time women were allowed to vote, and Phillips-Gay, Janet Jagan and Jessica Burnham became the first three women elected to the parliament.

 In 1955, the PPP split and Phillips-Gay joined the faction led by Forbes Burnham, which became the People's National Congress (PNC).
 She led an unsuccessful bid to keep her seat on the PNC ticket in 1957, and lost both subsequent attempts in 1961, and 1964.
 In 1957, she led the founding of the Women's Auxiliary of the PNC and served as the chair of the group for the next nineteen years.
 Phillips-Gay continued her community service work becoming involved in various measures aimed at protecting children and the elderly, as well as continuing her efforts with workers and the unemployed.
 Her work with women’s organizations expanded region wide and in 1970, she helped found Caribbean Women’s Association (CARIWA).
 In 1975, she was awarded Guyana's second highest national honor, the Cacique Crown of Honor (CCH).